 Combine flour, paprika, parsley and some pepper in a shallow bowl - roll the beef in it until well coated on all sides.
-(TIP: Pat the beef dry with a paper towel and the flour mixture will stick better).
+(TIP: Pat the beef dry with a paper towel and the flour mixture will stick better and your meat will brown.
+Meat will not brown if it is too wet.
+Julia Child was right!).
 Melt remaining butter or pour oil into in a large stew pot, and then add meat.

 Sauté the meat until well browned.
-Make sure to have your pan heated really well – the key to a good sear is to do it on high heat.
+Make sure to have your pan well-heated – the key to a good sear is high heat.
 You only want the outside browned… not cooked all the way through.
 Add the previously prepared vegetables and sauté for about two minutes with the beef in the stew pot.

 Add the wine, and sauté another three or four minutes.*